Peliha-ip/Shellfish-Reigns/README.md

 - Flamingos can be dyed since they're white by default and turn pink when eating shrimp.
 - Tropical slimes hang out in warm and lukewarm oceans and attack anything in the water.
 They get bigger the more they eat.
 - Tropical slime blocks are technically water blocks with a biofilm.
 This means aquatic mobs and can live in tropical slime blocks and they can be used for negating fall damage without bouncing uncontrollably.
 Tropical slime blocks also keep corals alive.
+- Touching a jellyfish will give the player poison for 30 seconds.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)